Channel#

 • include_crosstalk (bool, optional) – If true, include the effect of crosstalk between channels that share a telescope

-• correction_table (Table or str, optional) – Table of correction parameters or path to correction table file.
-If not specified, it will be queried from JSOC.
+• correction_table (Table) – Table of correction parameters.
 See aiapy.calibrate.util.get_correction_table for more information.

 Return type: